equalis3r/equalis3r.github.io/content/posts/using-your-desktop-as-access-point-with-systemd-and-hostapd.md

     wpa_pairwise=CCMP
     ieee80211n=1

-Then enable hostapd.service and reboot.
+Enable hostapd.service and reboot.
 Using this method, my download speed when connected to Void is improved to around 85mpbs.
 Whoops!
 However, I'm still looking into methods that can let me use 80211ac/ax on 5Ghz channels.